apexskier/camlittle.com/content/posts/2020-10-11-react-and-typescript/index.md

 'P' could be instantiated with an arbitrary type which could be unrelated to…
 ```

 The most common cause of this is the higher-order component "stealing" properties from the wrapped component (or TypeScript thinks this is happening).
-It highlights the issue that a property name visible to the higher-order component could overlap with one in `P` that's required by the wrapped component.
+It highlights that a property name visible to the higher-order component could overlap with one in `P` required by the wrapped component.

 <details>